Ask a Doctor: What You Should Know About Laser Resurfacing

 The biggest concerns I hear about are around downtime.
 The treatment requires a week of downtime.
 You don’t want to be out for a few days after it’s done, and your skin will be raw, and especially susceptible to damage, so staying out of the sun is a must.
 We put every patient on antivirals and antibiotics before this treatment, so infection isn’t an issue.

 Q. What is your favorite benefit of fractional laser treatments?

 There are not a lot of good treatments for acne scarring – and this is one of them.
 It also really brightens the skin and helps with tone and pigmentation.
 Another great benefit is that it stimulates collagen.
-It’s always nice to get this done when you’re younger – it’s great for “pre-juvenation” – when you already have lines but want to prevent them from getting deeper.
+It’s always nice to get this done when you’re younger – it’s great for “pre-rejuvenation” – when you already have lines but want to prevent them from getting deeper.
 But for most people, it’s the best way to address the deeper wrinkles around the eyes and mouth that we can’t get as much improvement on with Botox and filler alone.
 This isn’t just a temporary fix – it’s really something that’s restorative and lasts for a long time.
-You’re building an entire new layer of skin and jumpstarting the body’s own collagen production, so the results last for several years or more.
-I’d consider it an essential part of a long-term anti-aging plan.
+You’re building an entirely new layer of skin and jumpstarting the body’s own collagen production, so the results last for several years or more.
+I’d consider it an essential part of a long-term anti-aging plan

 Posted in: Uncategorized